viercc/golfing-haskell-exts-judge/README.md

 ## Caveat

-I think humans can spot easily, but this does not test the case 2 or more extensions are omitted simultaneously.
+This program does not test the case
+2 or more extensions are omitted simultaneously.